Generalized quiver varieties and triangulated categories: Generalized Nakajima quiver varieties

 (2) Suppose that $M$ is stable and belongs to $\cm^{reg}(v,w)$, then by the first part $M \cong K_{LR}(\res M)\oplus N$, where $\res N $ vanishes.
 As $M$ is stable, it forces $N=0$.
-Hence $M$ is bistable by Lemma~\ref{lemma:stable} and conversely, by the first part, all bistable modules give rise to closed $G_v$--orbits. \end{proof} In the proof of the previous Lemma, we have considered the algebraic map
+Hence $M$ is bistable by Lemma~\ref{lemma:stable} and conversely, by the first part, all bistable modules give rise to closed $G_v$--orbits. \end{proof} If $Q$ is of Dynkin type, then $\cS$ is a finitely-generated algebra and the restriction induces algebraic maps